networkservicemesh/site/content/docs/concepts/enterprise_users.md

 ![K8s MultiCluster](/img/concepts/enterprise/k8s_multi_cluster.svg)

-How do workloads communicate independent of where they are running?
+How do workloads communicate independently of where they are running?

 It's not just a problem of cluster to cluster communication.
 In the diagram below: